The Old Thatched Cottage Restaurant

 An 1888 cycling rally starting at the Old Thatched Cottage, then known as ‘The White Cross Dairy’

-All they knew was the name of the first owner of the cottage, William Leeves - a man, who it turned out, had quite a remarkable story all of his own - but the life of his son Henry, including his time in Greece saving the lives of Greeks from the Ottomans and becoming the first person to translate the Bible into modern Greek, was simply astonishing - for more on the life of Henry Leeves, please read my article on him by clicking on the button below.
+One striking finding had a barely believable connection to Andie and her family, who are first and second-generation Greek Cypriots.
+The builder of the cottage, William Leeves, was a man who had quite a remarkable story all of his own - but the life of his son Henry, particularly his time in Greece saving the lives of Greeks from the Ottomans and becoming the first person to translate the Bible into modern Greek, was simply astonishing.
+My research, particularly the story of the Leeves Family, was thought to be so significant that I was delighted when the property was officially awarded a prestigious blue plaque by Weston District Council.

 "What Graham found out about was amazing and for it to end up with the awarding of a blue plaque is simply incredible!
 Graham really helped us to appreciate how the Cottage fits into the history of Weston and the local community.
 Whenever customers ask us about the history of the building we now have countless stories to share with them.
 Knowing the history in this way really helps us to provide an even better experience for our customers.
 We simply can't thank Graham enough for his fantastic research."